ucsb-cs156/w22/_lectures/lect07.md

   - For full credit, all of the functions should work
   - This includes logging in/out, roles showing up properly, and saving "todo" items
   - We'll provide feedback on anything that doesn't work and give the teams an opportunity to fix it.
+* J: (10 %) The links at the top of the README.md file are modified as indicated in the README.md template in the starter code.